Lewis Capaldi: 2019–2020: Divinely Uninspired to a Hellish Extent

 The Breach track "Someone You Loved" became Capaldi's breakthrough single, charting in 29 countries.
 During his 2019 tour with Bastille, the song reached number one on the UK Singles Chart and remained at the position for 7 weeks.
 It also reached number one on the Billboard Hot 100, making him the first Scottish solo artist to top the US charts since Sheena Easton in 1981.
 The song received a Grammy nomination for Song of the Year.
 According to the IFPI, the song was the 9th biggest global single of 2019.
 Another Breach track "Grace" reached a new peak of No. 9 in the UK that year.
 Both songs were included on his debut album Divinely Uninspired to a Hellish Extent.
 The instant grat single "Hold Me While You Wait" entered the UK Singles Chart at No. 4.
 The album was the biggest selling album in the UK in five years, spending five weeks at number one in its first six weeks of release.

 Capaldi was nominated for the Brit Critics' Choice Award at the 2019 Brit Awards, but lost to Sam Fender.
 At the end of March, Capaldi supported the Irish band Picture This at their shows in Ireland.
 In April, the video game Days Gone that had featured his self-written song "Days Gone Quiet" in the end credits was released.
 The song received nominations from the Game Audio Network Guild Awards and the NAVGTR Awards.

-Over the summer of 2019, Capaldi performed at many festivals such as the Belsonic festival in Belfast, where he opened for the Killers, and the Glastonbury Festival.
+Over the summer of 2019, Capaldi performed at many festivals including the Belsonic festival in Belfast, where he opened for the Killers, and the Glastonbury Festival.
 On 5 August, he performed songs from his album with the Manchester Camerata for a special Live Lounge Symphony concert in Croxteth, Liverpool.
 From 16 to 26 August, he supported Ed Sheeran at the end of his Divide world tour, playing four gigs with him in Ipswich and Leeds.
-Towards the end of the year, an extended edition of his debut album was released along with the single "Before You Go", which became his second UK Singles Chart-topper on 31 January 2020.
+Towards the end of 2019, an extended edition of his debut album was released along with the single "Before You Go", which became his second UK Singles Chart-topper on 31 January 2020.

 Capaldi became the first artist to sell out an arena tour before the release of an album.
-The shows sold out in one second upon tickets becoming available, with Capaldi playing to over a quarter of a million people in March 2020.
+The shows sold out in ten minutes upon tickets becoming available, with Capaldi playing to over a quarter of a million people in March 2020.
 The initiative LiveLive [/lɪv/ /laɪv/] was launched to help fans have a more comfortable experience at his concerts.
 At the 2020 Brit Awards, Capaldi received three nominations, winning two awards.
-Two songs written by Capaldi were also released that year: Rita Ora's "How to Be Lonely" and Sigala's "Lasting Lover".
+Two songs written by Capaldi were also released in 2020: Rita Ora's "How to Be Lonely" and Sigala's "Lasting Lover".